 Terrier group: Anyone who has had a terrier knows that they come with a big personality.
 Across the Terrier dog group there is much variation, but they are all feisty, proud, and extremely loyal to their family.
 With this strong personality comes stubbornness, so they are not the easiest dog, especially for a first time dog owner.
 However, with training and a strong owner, they can be some of the most rewarding dogs- their strong personality is fun, active, and will always bring something new.
 Terriers were originally bred for hunting, exterminating small vermin, and home protection.
 Terriers are a healthy and athletic breed.
 Because of this they require a good amount of exercise.

 Toy Terrier sub-group: Expect craziness and cuteness all in one.
 The toy terrier is a toy dog that is very small, perfect for your lap, and will provide endless amounts of love.
 But at the same time, at their core they are a terrier- with a big personality and plenty of confidence that exceeds their size a hundred times over.
 They are very alert, so can even serve as a bit of a watchdog- certainly compared to other toy dogs.
 They were bred to hunt vermin, so they like when they have a job, and they have more energy than the average toy dog.
 Because of their proud personality, they may not be immediately friendly with strangers or other dogs.

-Norfolk Terriers for sale or adoption
+Norfolk Terriers for adoption